-EE offers two types of Pay Monthly price plan: EE Smart and EE Essential.
-Find out how the two plans compare and how you can use ‘swappable benefits’.
+EE offers two types of Pay Monthly plan: EE Smart and EE Essential.
+Find out how the plans compare for data, speeds and Swappable Benefits.

 In this article, we’ll take an in-depth look at the EE Smart and EE Essential plans, comparing the features available on each one.

 - 1 EE Smart VS EE Essential: At A Glance

 - 2 Features

 - 4 Keeping Your Phone Number